mikirov/zerotrustvault-docs/docs/overview.md

 ---

-## RISC Zero zkVM
+## Noir zkVM
-To achieve ZK proof verification for arbitrary computational circuits, the protocol utilizes the **RISC Zero zkVM**.
+To achieve ZK proof verification for arbitrary computational circuits, the protocol utilizes the **Noir zkVM**.

-## Why RISC Zero zkVM?
+## Why Noir zkVM?
-The **RISC Zero zkVM** is uniquely suited for the protocol due to its ability to execute general-purpose computations while generating ZK proofs.
+The **Noir zkVM** is uniquely suited for the protocol due to its ability to execute general-purpose computations while generating ZK proofs.

 ### Advantages:
 1. **General-Purpose Flexibility**
-   - Unlike specialized ZK proof systems limited to specific computations, RISC Zero supports a wide range of use cases.
+   - Unlike specialized ZK proof systems limited to specific computations, Noir supports a wide range of use cases.
    - Ideal for complex escrow agreements requiring diverse computational logic.

 2. **Privacy and Security**